 - ARM – ARM7, ARM9, ARM9E, ARM10E, ARM11, StrongARM, ARM Cortex-A8, Cortex-M1

-Please contact us for specific MELP voice codec supported platforms.
+Please contact us for specific MELP vocoder supported platforms.

-VOCAL’s MELP voice codec is available as source code or binary for the following Operating Systems:
+VOCAL’s software is available for the following Operating Systems:

 - Microsoft Windows ACM / RTC / CE / Mobile

 - Green Hills Integrity

 Please contact us for other supported Operating Systems for the MELP vocoder.